DLR-MF-DAS/gee-downloader/README.md

 For testing you should use https://docs.pytest.org/.
 The GitHub Actions workflow file that runs the tests is located under gee_downloader/.github/workflows/python-app.yml.
 Use it and the tests under the test/ subdirectory as an example for your own projects.

+### Documentation

+The documentation for this library is automatically built and uploaded to GitHub Pages on each commit.
+The workflow responsible for this is defined at gee_downloader/.github/workflows/pdoc.yml.
+I prefer to use pdoc for documentation building (over sphinx which is in my view an outdated abomination) but if you prefer to use something more complex the idea behind building and publishing it stays the same.

+You can find the documentation here: https://dlr-mf-das.github.io/gee_downloader/

+### Publishing